amazon-ion/ion-python/README.md

 * Design and implement an event oriented text and binary pull-parser with coroutines.
 * Provide a `simplejson` style API for ease-of-use.
     * Provide proper type mappings that retains Ion data model metadata (e.g. Ion type and annotations).
-* Python 3.3+ compatibility--in particular, metaclasses have to be done in a portable way (this is very broken right now).

 In addition, there are build, deployment, or release tasks that are required: